bitprj/Bitcamp-Serverless/week3/week3blog.md

               * Set the `onChange` attribute to `"loadFile(event)"`.
 Use the `accept` attribute to only allow image submissions.
 Finally, set the `name` attribute to `image`.
             * `img` element with id `output`.
 This is going to display the image that the user selects.
             * `button` element with the `type` attribute set to `submit`.
 The text inside should say "Submit Picture" or something similar.
 This will submit the image.
-   2. Empty `div` with the id `emotion`.
-This is where the emotion analysis results will be displayed.
+   2. Empty `div` with the id `facial-hair`.
+This is where the facial hair analysis results will be displayed.

 Finally, we'll reference jQuery.